 During carnival week, "Tschäggätta" (frightful figures, clad in furs and wearing grotesque masks) liven up village life in the Lötschental.
 This pagan custom is practised from 3 February onwards in the Lötschental.

 Curious?
-Then experience this living tradition at first-hand on 23th february 2017 at the traditional Tschäggättu-Procession or on 25th february 2017 at the Lötschental Carnival Procession.
+Then experience this living tradition at first-hand on 28th february 2019 at the traditional Tschäggättu-Procession from Blatten to Ferden (Start 08.00 pm Blatten Church) or on 2nd march 2019 at the Lötschental Carnival Procession in Wiler.

 Follow in the footsteps of the Tschäggättä and create your own Lötschental mask!
 On request, groups (5 people or more, max.
 20 people) can carve their own masks in the carving workshop in Ferden under expert instruction.

 Price: CHF 45. - / adult and CHF 40. - / child.
 Duration about 3 hours

 For more information and reservation contact Lötschental Tourism, Tel. +41 (0)27 938 88 88 or email@example.com.
 Please reserve at least 2 days before the desired date.